 Product pages are the most direct GEO opportunity for financial institutions.
-They answer transactional and comparative questions — exactly the intent types where AI systems actively retrieve sources.
+They answer transactional and comparative questions — precisely the intent types for which AI systems often actively retrieve sources.
+Before anything else: what is mandatory is determined by compliance (see 7.1.2) — the anatomy below lives within those bounds.

 Anatomy of a GEO-optimised product page